 First, I propose that Sartre was a Catholic and communist without buying wholesale into either doctrinal syllabus.

-Secondly, I propose that Sartre’s Catholicism may have been cultural, and as an opposition to Protestantism, rather than dogmatic and faith-based.
+Secondly, I propose that Sartre’s Catholicism may have been cultural, and as an opposition to Protestantism, rather than doctrinal.

-In other words, he had made perfectly rational decisions that he could affect membership without committing to all doctrines and decisions made by people and groups at the wider levels of those organisations.
+In other words, he had made what might have seemed to him perfectly rational decisions that he could affect membership without committing to all doctrines and decisions made by people and groups at the wider levels of those organisations.

 Absolute freedom, absolute responsibility

 With Sartre’s absolute freedom to choose comes an absolute responsibility.
-Sartre’s existential man is exactly what he makes of himself (p 28) thereby creating his ‘subjectivity’ for which he is absolutely responsible (p 29).
+Sartre’s existentialists are exactly what they make of themselves (p 28) thereby creating their ‘subjectivity’ for which they are absolutely responsible (p 29).
 There can be no recourse to, or justification with, a priori rules.
-There can be no deference to a higher power or an immutable order of things.
+There can be no deference to a higher authority or an immutable order of things.
 Only choices made in that recognition of absolute freedom are ‘authentic’.
 Adhering to pre-determined rules allows merely for inauthentic ‘choices’, which are choices nonetheless, and also attract absolute responsibility from which no escape is possible with the odious defence of ‘I was only following orders’.
 Think about this in terms of corporate as much as political machinations.

 It is this concept of absolute responsibility that appears to be missing from most contemporary belief systems, and from Western social and political institutions.
-In other words, spiritual and secular religious faiths absolve their believers of responsibility for the consequences of their individual and collective actions, either by direct absolution as during the Catholic confession, or by a cowardly shoulder-shrugging and finger pointing at ‘leaders’ or ‘instigators’ of political and economic actions that the many nevertheless collaborated with or condoned.
+Spiritual and secular faiths absolve their believers of responsibility for the consequences of their individual and collective actions, either by direct absolution as during the Catholic confession, or by a cowardly shoulder-shrugging or finger pointing at ‘leaders’ or ‘instigators’ of actions with which many people nevertheless collaborated or condoned.